NSCAD University: 21st century

 In 2002 the school purchased the Granville Street block of heritage buildings it had leased since 1978, known today as the Fountain Campus.
 The institution was renamed NSCAD University in 2003.
 It opened a second campus, the Academy Building, in 2004.
 This campus houses the film studies faculty.
 In 2007 the third campus, the Port Campus, opened at the Halifax Seaport.
 All three campuses are located in downtown Halifax.

 The construction of the Port Campus brought the school's debt to a high of $19 million in 2011 after funding from the federal government fell through.
 The province asked the school to draw up a plan to reduce the debt, and it was speculated that NSCAD might lose its autonomy.
 NSCAD students, faculty and alumni mounted a "Save NSCAD" campaign in opposition to a merger with a larger institution.
 The school commissioned a report to study the idea, but the consultant found that a merger would not result in cost savings.
 The NSCAD board of governors therefore voted on 15 July 2014 to continue as an independent university.
 The university's financial position subsequently improved, and the debt had been reduced to $13 million as of 2015.

 Academics

 NSCAD offers bachelor's degrees in Fine Art (BFA), Design (BDes), and Art History (BA).
-It also offers Master of Fine Arts and Master of Design degrees at the graduate level.
+It also offers Master of Fine Arts, Master of Design, and Master of Arts in Art Education degrees at the graduate level.